FREQUENTLY ASKED QUESTIONS

 How can I apply for a Scholarship?

-Scholarships are generally available for students in need of financial aid.
-To apply for a scholarship, the candidate must click on this link and send his or her information.
-The response time of how much financial aid the student qualifies is normally a week.
+Scholarships may be available for students in need of financial aid.
+To apply for a scholarship, the candidate must click on this link

 How can I withdraw from a program?